laraadeboye/GCP_NOTES/terraform_in_google_cloud/README.md

 # Working with terraform on google cloud

+As a prerequisite, create project and initialise cloudshell.

 We will use terraform to create a network, firewall rules and vms.

 Check terraform version.